Kokovec/VFD_Clock/README.md

 The PIR board I found in one of my junk boxes.
 It's an older board that doesn't have sensitivity adjustments.

-The rest of the boards were bought off Amazon.
+The rest of the boards were bought off Amazon.</h3>

 ![image](https://github.com/user-attachments/assets/8e2fd54e-7ff9-4571-bef6-a3b0aac83c6d)